tembo-io/website/docusaurus/blog/2024-02-01-parallel-vector-indexes/index.md

 | **Lantern** | Max parallelism automatically detected by `lantern-cli` (8). |
 | **Docker Config**   | `cpu_limit=8; shm_size=9G`                                                                                                                                                                                                        |

-The rest of the parameters can be consulted in the previous post.
+The rest of the parameters are the same as the previous post.

 The following plot shows the new numbers along with the numbers we presented last time.

 ![Baseline build time](./001-baseline-build-time.png)

-So, when multiple cores are used to create the indexes, Lantern continues to beat Pgvector (36% faster for m=8, 31% faster for m=16).
+So, when multiple cores are used to create the indexes, Lantern continues to beat Pgvector in index creation time (36% faster for m=8, 31% faster for m=16).

 I find it quite remarkable how both extensions improve the index creation time (3.98X-4.53X in Lantern, and 4.64-4.96X in Pgvector) when parallelism is used.